 Best Overall: The Cove Hotel, an Ascend Hotel Collection Member

-Just launched in spring of 2018, The Cove Hotel is a 76-room boutique property with classic coastal style, expansive guestrooms and suites (they're actually the largest in Long Beach — starting at 400 square feet) and a brightly lit lobby with floor-to-ceiling windows.
+Launched in spring of 2018, The Cove Hotel is a 76-room boutique property with classic coastal style, expansive guestrooms and suites (they're actually the largest in Long Beach — starting at 400 square feet) and a brightly lit lobby with floor-to-ceiling windows.
 Amenities won't cost you extra here: Wi-Fi, continental breakfast with coffee and tea, cabanas, and access to the pool and fire pit are all included.
 Guests will find that the hotel impresses right from check-in when they're handed a welcome flute of champagne or chilled juice.
 If you're a caffeine or wine-dependent person, you won't have to go far to get your fix.
 There's a gourmet coffee and smoothie bar in the lobby that transforms into a bar at night for cocktails, wine, local drafts and light bites.
 Aside from enviable design, the hotel also benefits from a prime location just 15-miles from the LA airport, 11-miles from Knott's Berry Farm and less than a mile from one of California's most treasured fast-food joints: In-N-Out Burger.

 Best Budget: Hyatt Regency Long Beach